 - If calculating your yardage is overwhelming, there are charts available online (search “calculate bias binding”), in books, and as laminated cards.

 - To make longer continuous bias binding, you can use a rectangle instead of a square or cut two squares on the bias and sew them together to make a larger parallelogram.

 - Look for sale and clearance fabrics that would make great binding.
 Buy a yard and pre-make binding for future projects.

 - If you are binding a project with batting between the layers of fabric, such as a quilt, you may need to add ¼” to your strip’s cut width to account for the thickness or type of batting used.

-- You can use a fat quarter for binding, there are charts available on the Internet that do the math for you and explain how much binding you will get depending on the cut width of the strips.
+- You can use a fat quarter for binding, there are charts available online that do the math for you and explain how much binding you will get depending on the cut width of the strips.

 - If your tube is wide enough, you can insert a small cutting mat inside it and use a rotary cutter to cut the final continuous strip.
 This works even better if you place the cutting mat on the small end of your ironing board, and slip the tube around your ironing board.